Good to know

 Ski goggles and snowboard goggles

-Here you can find our entire range of ski goggles, so you are well equipped for the ski trip.
+Here you can find our entire range of snow goggles, so you are well equipped for the winter trips.

 Good ski goggles are an important part of your skiing gear, especially when the weather is at its coldest during the middle of the winter.
 Ski goggles come at different price levels, and the extra value you get from buying the more expensive goggles typically have better quality lenses, that protect your eyes against bright sunlight.

-When the weather is grey and cloudy and maybe in heavy snow, it's a good idea to have a lighter lens - maybe with a yellow lense.
+When the weather is gray and cloudy and maybe in heavy snow, it's a good idea to have a lighter lens - maybe with a yellow tint.
 On the other hand - when the weather is light and sunny, a black, dark blue or gray lens will be the optimal choice.
 It's always a good idea to bring ski goggles with the right type of lens.

 The fit of the ski goggles

 The ski goggles should fit tightly on your face, without being too tight.
-All the ski goggles you find at SkatePro come with adjustable straps to keep the goggles in place.
+All the snow goggles you find at SkatePro come with adjustable straps to keep the goggles in place.
 Many of the models do also have a wide panorama view, so you have a better overview of the entire skiing area.
-We also have special OTG-models that have room for your normal glasses under the ski goggles.
+We also have special "over the glasses" goggles, OTG-models, that have room for your normal glasses under the ski goggles.